Skye-XD/desktop-icons-ng/README.md

 ```

 This will create the zip file `gtk4-ding@smedius.gitlab.com.zip` of the extension, following the publishing rules at extensions.gnome.org.
 A pre-built zip is available in Downloads, unzip in ~/.local/share/gnome-shell/extensions to just install manually.

+## Widget installation

+Widgets are downloaded separately from the `widgets` folder on this website and are discovered automatically when the app starts.

+For a user-only install, download the widget folder you want and place it in:

+`$XDG_DATA_HOME/com.desktop.ding/widgets/`

+Typical path:

+`~/.local/share/com.desktop.ding/widgets/`

 ## Contributing